-Teachers, in fact, are a medical school or postgraduate body’s greatest asset1 .
+Teachers are a medical school or postgraduate body’s greatest asset1.
 Our Medical Education PGDip and MSc courses have been born out of a necessity to train and provide healthcare professionals with the theory needed to prepare a current and future generation of healthcare professionals.

 At some point in their career, all doctors are involved on some level in the training or supervision (formal or informal) of students, junior staff and other professionals.
 It is not reasonable to accept that doctors need only rely on their clinical knowledge as effective trainers.
 In fact, effective teaching techniques are now a requirement for doctors, as highlighted by the General Medical Council2.